highest mountain peak in india

 Biodiversity and Conservation of Kanchenjunga

 Kanchenjunga, the highest mountain peak in India, is a treasure trove of biodiversity and ecological significance.
-The region surrounding Kanchenjunga is home to a wide variety of flora and fauna, many of which are unique to the Himalayas.
+The region surrounding Kanchenjunga is home to many flora and fauna, many unique to the Himalayas.
 The conservation of this area is crucial for maintaining the ecological balance and preserving its natural beauty.
 Let’s explore the rich biodiversity of Kanchenjunga and the efforts being made to conserve it.

 1. Ecological Significance